 Identifying potential future changes

-ACAPS Quarterly risk analysis outlines a number of key contexts where a notable deterioration may occur within the next six months, leading to a spike in humanitarian needs.
+ACAPS Quarterly/Annual risk analysis outlines a number of key contexts where a notable deterioration may occur within the next six months, leading to a spike in humanitarian needs.

 At ACAPS, risk analysis enables us to: